devanSAGA/slide-editor/README.md

 - **Quick Navigation**: Click any sidebar thumbnail to instantly jump to that slide
 - **Deep Linking**: Share URLs with specific slide indices that automatically scroll to the target slide on load
 - **Contextual Tooltips**: Icon-only buttons include helpful tooltips for improved discoverability
-- **Smooth Interactions**: Drag-and-drop positioning with real-time visual feedback
+- **Smooth Interactions**: Drag-and-drop positioning and resizing for text elements

 ### Pending / Yet to be implemented